GRIDAPPSD/gridappsd-dnp3/README.md

 ```
 ## Adding the port of the Master server to GridAPPS-D docker file

 To make a connection between GridAPPS-D and the master(DNP3 server) , the port number of the server has to be entered in the docker-compose.yml file.
+For example, here we are adding 20000.

 cd ../gridappsd-docker
 vi docker-compose.yml